LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 ### Complete code

-When everything is plugged together the experiment itself, looks like this:
+When we plug everything together, the code of our experiment looks like this:

 ```python
 from transformers import TrainingArguments, HfArgumentParser